A truly unique event of applied learning and practice

 Without any formal training in social media, Danny Wilson has built a significant online presence.
 Boxing Science has 300,000 accumulative Instagram followers, 35,000 YouTube subscribers and over 1 million website page views per year.

-In this workshop, Danny will share social media strategies to build a brand, grow your online audience and present his thoughts, knowledge and experience on how to improve your social media presence.
+In this workshop, Danny shares social media strategies to build a brand, grow your online audience and present his thoughts, knowledge and experience on how to improve your social media presence.

 Advanced Strength Training for Boxing